v1.2 Back to TicketPayGo

 • Label โ€” Square (2ร—2 in).
 No header, name and QR only.
 For events where the badge card is pre-printed and you only need a data label.

-Click Edit on any template to open the Sjabloon editor.
+Click Edit on any template to open the Template Editor.
 You can configure:

 • Header type โ€” solid color or a custom image (your event logo or a banner).